CryptidRegrex/CYBR8900/Beacon Dos Attack/index.md

 - Enable monitor mode on a wireless adapter
 - Use `airgeddon` to find nearby Access Points and connected devices
 - Choose your desired access point target
-- Flood the network with mirrored access points
+- Flood the network with beacon frames

 ## Beacon DoS Attack
 1. Fake Beacon Frames: The attacker floods a wireless network with a large number of fake beacon frames.
 Beacon frames are used to announce that a network is available.